kylebebak/questionnaire/README.md

 ![](https://raw.githubusercontent.com/kylebebak/questionnaire/master/examples/activities_client.gif)

 As you can see, it's easy to print answers to stdout.
-In keeping with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), __Questionnaire is compososable__.
+In keeping with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), __Questionnaire is composable__.
 If you don't want to write Python code, you can write a standalone questionnaire that pipes its answers to another program for handling.
 If you want to handle them in the same script, just reference `q.answers`, which is a nice `OrderedDict`.

 Also, did you notice the `fmt='array'` argument?
 This formats the answers as a JSON array instead of a JSON object.
 This guarantees parsing the answers doesn't screw up their order, although it might make parsing more cumbersome.